matheuscscp/gke-metadata-server/README.md

 a Workload Identity Pool and Provider.
 A Pool is a set of Subjects and a set of Providers, with each Subject being visible to all the Providers in the set.
-For enforcing a strict authentication system, be sure to create exactly one Provider per Pool, i.e. create a single Pool+PoolProvider pair for each Kubernetes cluster.
+For enforcing a strict authentication system, be sure to create exactly one Provider per Pool, i.e. create a single Pool + Pool Provider pair for each Kubernetes cluster.
 This Provider must reflect the Kubernetes ServiceAccounts OIDC Identity provider configured in the previous step.
 The Issuer URI will be required (e.g. the HTTPS URL of a publicly available GCS bucket containing an object at key `.well-known/openid-configuration`), and the following *attribute mapping* rule must be